PTW-TUDa/eta-nexus/docs/util/util.rst

 Additional Utilities
 ======================
-The *util* module provides some useful utilities which are utilized within *eta_connect* but might be useful for users of the library as well.
+The *util* module provides some useful utilities which are utilized within *eta_nexus* but might be useful for users of the library as well.

-.. automodule:: eta_connect.util
+.. automodule:: eta_nexus.util
     :members:
     :noindex: